infojam-james/Test-Cases/First-Aid/first-aid-5.md

 3 Click the 'Update from incident form' button *(this will prompt a pop-up box asking for confirmation)*

-4 Click the 'OK' button in the confirmation box
+4 Click the 'Confirm update' button in the confirmation box

 ##Expected Results
 + The pop-up confirmation box should disappear